TheOdinProject/curriculum/web_development_101/git_basics/introduction_to_git.md

 <details>
 <summary>Why is Git useful for an individual developer?</summary>
 <ul><ul>
   <li>Git is useful for creating snapshots of your work.
+It allows a developer to track changes done to a file in different times
-If you realize halfway through that you've messed up, it's much easier to reset.</li>
+   in the past, review those changes & revert back to them if needed.
+Git enables you to review how your project grows and to easily look at or restore file states from the past (so If you realize halfway through that you've messed up, it's much easier to reset).</li>
 </ul></ul>
 </details>

 <details>
 <summary>Why are Git and GitHub useful for a team of developers?</summary>
 <ul><ul>
-  <li>Git and GitHub are useful for teams because they can merge code together.
-A developer can work on one part of the code while a second developer works on another part.
-They can then use Git and GitHub to easily combine their changes.</li>
+  <li>because it allows team members to collaborate on the same project at the same time (changes made by different developers can be merged easily) and tracks who did what change and when.</li>
 </ul></ul>
 </details>